 I am very much enjoying creating my latest series of work I started last fall.
 I look to couture fashion for inspiration, especially the work of the late Alexander McQueen.
 He also had an affinity for birds, along with feathers, branches and nests.
 While looking at his work and the extravagant, theatrical runway shows he would produce, I am struck by his amazing creativity but also by the lengths we people go to to make women look "beautiful," sometimes in ways which may be uncomfortable, even dangerous.
 But I wanted some joy in these paintings as well, and maybe a bit of humor.

-I am also still working with a technique I stumbled upon last year, feeling anxious over the political climate, frustrated and a little "stuck" with my art.
+I am also still working with a technique I stumbled upon last year, while frustrated and a little "stuck" with my art.
 I had an old painting on my easel waiting to be to painted over, when I had a sudden need to start painting -- no patience for gesso.
 As I painted audacious chickens and some background over a moose with flower-covered antlers my emotions were redirected to the canvas.
 They were now involved in a struggle between old painting and new, what to cover up and what to leave exposed, sometimes the new work taking over and at times the old work guiding the new.
 These paintings remind me of a roll of film I double exposed many years ago, rendering surreal images of zoo animals coming out of a rental moving truck.
 But this time, the challenge was to make the unrelated relate.
 My anxiety that day was not so much forgotten as rechanneled.
 "What the Cluck?" describes my typical “method,” forcing myself out of my comfort zone.